Methow Watershed Council and Staff

 Members of the Methow Watershed Council are selected by the three initiating governments, the Town of Twisp, the Town of Winthrop, and Okanogan County.
 The all volunteer Council is comprised of nine residents of Okanogan County.
 For complete information regarding the appointment process, membership structure, and organization of the Methow Watershed Council, please email our current MWC Chair.

-Ashley Thrasher - Chair
+Ashley Thrasher - Vice Chair

 Position #6 - At Large